Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 ## Oscillating the card

-Oscillating the card is done using the two concepts from the previous sections.
-The `setCardPath`{:.js} helper is used in a recursion function for animating a simple harmonic motion.
+Oscillating the card is achieved using the two concepts from the previous sections.
+The `setCardPath`{:.js} helper is used in a recursion animation function for animating a _simple harmonic motion._

 ``` js
 const amplitude = 100 - easing.easeOutCubic(progress / duration) * 100;